brianthiely/BrianThiely/README.md

 ### Hi there, I'm Brian 👋

 ## I'm an entrepreneur, Developer and Sneakers Addict 💰
-- 🔭 I’m currently working on my formation "Web Developer" on OpenClassrooms.
+- 🔭 I’m currently working on my training "Web Developer" on OpenClassrooms.
-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently learning PHP/SYMFONY
 - 👯 I’m looking to collaborate with developers of bots in the sneakers 👟
 - 🥅 2021 Goals: Graduation ! 🎓
 - 😄 Pronouns: Lam's !